tquanghuy/GCP-ACE/4-Compute-Engine.md

 | **Managed Instance Groups** | Zonal/Regional | Zonal: single zone, Regional: multi-zone | Cannot change type after creation |
 | **Firewall Rules** | Global | Apply across all regions | No movement needed |
 | **Static IP Addresses** | Regional/Global | Regional: VMs, Global: Load balancers | Cannot move between regions |

+## Exam Tips
+- Network bandwidth is limited and dependent on vCPU count (up to ~32Gbps for N2s, with Tier 1 extending further).
+- Expect the best network performance for traffic within the same zone, using internal IP addresses.
+- Multi-NIC VMs are supported, with up to 8 network interfaces per VM.
+- Storage is a network resource, meaning network bandwidth is shared between network and disk activity.
+- Preemptible VMs can also used for GKE.
+- You can’t update existing instance template (need to create a new one).